 - Establish the scholarship by completing the new scholarship form.

 - Provide the scholarship funds prior to the deadline.

-- Review applications, if desired, and select the recipient.
-You may have multiple reviewers participate in selection.
+- Review submitted applications, if desired and select the recipient.
+You may have multiple reviewers participate in the selection.

 - Attend the award ceremony to present your award.
 If you cannot attend, a board member will present your award on your behalf.

 It is important to note that sponsors must be impartial when reviewing and selecting recipients.
 If a reviewer has a close personal relationship with an applicant, the reviewer should abstain from the review process that year.
 This may happen on occasion, and Foundation board members would be happy to assist you with the review process.

 When you establish your scholarship, you must make three key decisions:

 - Determine the student qualifications for your scholarship.

 - Decide how much to award the student that is selected.